zuned/Typescript/README.md

 - Support for abract classes and method overriding
 - Supoorts only single inheritance however can extends multiple interfaces
 ### Abstract Class
--Abstract class can have abstract method
+- Abstract class can have abstract method
--Object creation is not allowed for abstract classes -Abstract method must be implemented by concrete classes
+- Object creation is not allowed for abstract classes
+- Abstract method must be implemented by concrete classes